Online Selfish Load Balancing: Two-Sided Truthful Mechanism for Makespan

 where $ \cJ^{(t)} $ is the job subset in the $t$-th phase of the algorithm.
 Here, we use the $t$-th phase to denote the time period between the $(t-1)$-th doubling and the $t$-th doubling.

+The total contribution of the level-$K$ jobs across all phases can be easily bounded by $\bopt$, since we assign each of them to all machines proportionally to machine speeds, achieving a lower bound on the optimal solution.

+For other jobs, we analyze their contribution for each phase.
 Use $\Lambda^{(t)}$ to denote the guessed $\Lambda$ value in phase $t$.
-According to Line 14 in~\cref{alg:makespan}, before assigning the last job in phase $t$, each job level's total processing time $C_{1,k}$ is at most $\Lambda^{(t)}$; while the processing time of the last job $j$ in phase $t$ is bounded by the guessed optimal objective of the next phase: $p_j /r_1 \leq \Lambda^{(t+1)}$.
-Since there are $\lfloor \log m \rfloor+1$ job levels, we have
+According to Line 14 in~\cref{alg:makespan}, before assigning the last job in phase $t$, each job level's total processing time $C_{1,k}$ is at most $\Lambda^{(t)}$ for $1 \leq k \leq K -1$; while the processing time of the last job $j$ in phase $t$ is bounded by the guessed optimal objective of the next phase: $p_j /r_1 \leq \Lambda^{(t+1)}$.
+Since there are $K-1 \leq \lfloor \log m \rfloor$ job levels, their total contribution in phase $t$ is at most

 As $\Lambda^{(t)}$ increases exponentially and the final $\Lambda$ is at most $2\cdot \bopt$ (see the proof of~\cref{lem:makespan:roundable}), we have $\obj(\vX) \leq O(\log m) \cdot \opt$. \end{proof}